Red is the Rose

 To follow the gypsy rover.

-father saddled up his fastest steed
+3. Her father saddled up his fastest steed

 And roamed the valleys all over